Chongqing hot pot

-Chongqing hot pot (重庆火锅 (重慶火鍋, Chóngqìng huǒguō)), also known as spicy hot pot ot mala hotpot, is usually eaten at restaurants, but otherwise is similar to roadside malatang.
+Chongqing hot pot (重庆火锅 (重慶火鍋, Chóngqìng huǒguō)), also known as spicy hot pot or mala hotpot, is usually eaten at restaurants, but otherwise is similar to roadside malatang.
 Chongqing hot pot is similar to the dry stir-fried mala xiang guo (麻辣香锅) which is also eaten in restaurants.

 The traditional way of preparing and eating this style of dish is to put the food in a hot pot, wait for the food to cook, and when the food is ready, dip the pieces in sesame oil and eat them.
 People choose various kinds of food to prepare in Chongqing hot pot, such as beef, pork, chicken, Chinese sausages, beef strips, pig blood, and duck intestine.
 It is characterised by its spicy and numbing flavour.

 Etymology

 The term "mala" (麻辣) combines the words "numbing" (麻, ma) and "spicy" (辣, la), describing the sensations produced by its signature ingredients: Sichuan peppercorns and dried chilis.